Keyfactor/gcp-certmanager-orchestrator/readme_source.md

 The GCP Certificate Manager Orchestrator Extension remotely manages certificates on the Google Cloud Platform Certificate Manager Product

 This orchestrator extension implements three job types – Inventory, Management Add, and Management Remove.
 Below are the steps necessary to configure this Orchestrator Extension.
-It supports adding certificates with or without private keys.
+It supports adding certificates with private keys only.
+The GCP Certificate Manager Orchestrator Extension supports the the replacement of unbound certificates as well as certificates bound to existing map entries, but it does **not** support specifying map entry bindings when adding new certificates.

 **Google Cloud Configuration**